khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 #### A quick and dirty Tableau/Python analysis of my topic: Canada's dependency on Foreign Investment.

-###### (Data sources are all from the OECD dataset accessible [here] (https://data.oecd.org/fdi/fdi-flows.htm))

-To preface this post: the first step of any data analysis pipeline is to gather data from reputable sources (in this case the OECD), then clean the data using your method of choice (in this case using Python) _before_ engaging in any analysis.
-This post will be less of a tutorial and more of a short essay guided by insights gathered through Tableau.
+To preface this post: I wanted to look at Canadian Foreign Direct Investment and build a story by connecting it to other datasets.
+Data sources are all linked in their respective section - with the base dataset (FDI data) accessible [here] (https://data.oecd.org/fdi/fdi-flows.htm).
+The first step of any data analysis pipeline is to gather data from reputable sources (in this case the OECD, Statistics Canada, and the Chicago Board of Exchange), then clean the data using your method of choice (in this case using Python) _before_ engaging in any analysis.
+This post will be less of a tutorial and more of a short blog guided by insights gathered through Tableau.
 This is a very different style than the rest of my works, but I hope you enjoy it nonetheless!

 ##### Without further ado...